acmattson3/studybot/README.md

 **Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.

 To run the program, compile with your favorite compiler (For example, using g++: ```g++ Studybot.h Studybot.cpp Studybot_main.cpp Flashcard.h -o myStudybot.exe```), and get your study on!
-My code will (hopefully) work on Windows, Mac, and Linux (if you run into problems, please submit a detailed issue report).
+My code should work on Windows, Mac, and Linux (if you run into problems, please submit a detailed issue report).

 ## Example:
 **Filename:** *example.txt*